 $ ./test.sh

-Tests themselves are placed into unit tests
+Tests themselves are placed into unit tests directory.
+Yes, with the space

 char in the name.
 It helps to catch stupid errors with unquoted variables.